Martin Brodeur: International play

 Brodeur was selected as Team Canada's back-up goaltender to Roy for the 1998 Winter Olympics in Nagano, Japan, but did not get to play.
 Canada failed to win a medal after losing the bronze-medal match to Finland, a game in which many people thought Brodeur should have played.

 In the 2002 Olympics at Salt Lake City, Utah, Brodeur was initially named the backup behind Curtis Joseph.
 But following Joseph's losing the tournament opener against Sweden, Brodeur was named the starting goaltender the rest of the way, and won gold for Canada.
 He went undefeated in the tournament, stopping 31 of 33 shots in the gold-medal victory over Team USA.

-Brodeur then led Team Canada to a World Cup of Hockey championship in 2004, allowing only five goals in five games.
+Brodeur then led Team Canada to a World Cup of Hockey championship in 2004, allowing five goals in five games.
 He led all goaltenders in GAA and save percentage while going undefeated.
 He had another impressive performance for the team at the world hockey championships in the following year.
 After this, The Sports Forecaster 2005–06 said the following:

 Brodeur was selected as Team Canada's starter in the 2006 Winter Olympics in Turin, Italy.
 He started in 4 games, but Canada failed to win a medal after losing to Russia in the quarterfinals.

 He was one of the three goaltenders on Team Canada for the 2010 Winter Olympics in Vancouver, British Columbia, Canada.
 He registered a shootout win against Switzerland and a loss to the United States.
 After the loss to the US, he was benched for the remainder of the 2010 Games in favour of Roberto Luongo.